viewthespace/playdough/README.md

 * Shapeable infers the resource name from the path.
 Specifically it expects that the last constant in the path is the resource.
 So in the case of `acts_as_shapeable(path: Serializers::Foo)` Shapeable assumes that the resource is `Foo`.
 * If we want a shape of `FooSerializer` we must specify a default_shape of `''` (empty string).
+* When making many request to the same url but with different shapes, webkit based browsers (ie safari) will cache the requests and return only the first response.
+The way around this is to user the "Vary" header pointing to your shape name on your request.